twitchard/twitchard.github.io/README.md

 ### For Strangers

+#### Shoelaces
 There is no need to inform the RJM system of its untied shoelaces.
+This is considered a valid state.
 The system is already completely aware.
 The shoelaces remain untied for political reasons.

 Bringing this information to the RJM systems immediate attention will elicit one of several 'noop' phrases.